 Chicago Botanic Garden

-At the Chicago Botanic Garden, you’ll find 26 gardens on 385 acres as well as nine islands, six miles of lakeshores, and a cascading waterfall.
+You’ll find 26 gardens on 385 acres, nine islands, six miles of lakeshores, and a cascading waterfall at the Chicago Botanic Garden.

 This is a fantastic spot to bring a blanket, a book, and a picnic to enjoy the weather.